Caucasus-Rosetta/Lingua-Corpus/README.md

 - Scalability: As your project grows, this structure can accommodate more modules and data.
 - Collaboration-friendly: Clear organization makes it easier for team members to navigate and contribute.

-This structure is particularly well-suited for data pipeline projects because it accommodates the different stages of data processing (raw, interim, processed) and separates the code for each stage of the pipeline (extraction, processing, analysis).
+This structure is particularly well-suited for data pipeline projects because it accommodates the different stages of data processing (raw, interim, processed) and separates the code for each stage of the pipeline (extraction, processing).

 ## Description